 Bottom Line – Accounts Payable Internal Control Checklist

 Invoice and AP fraud is on the rise.
 So the time to implement AP internal controls is now.

-If you haven’t already, be sure to implement GAAP principles for internal control procedures, and follow AP best practices for fraud prevention.
+If you haven’t already, be sure to implement GAAP principles for internal control procedures.
+And then follow AP best practices for fraud prevention.

-So your company will not only save time and money with AP automation, you’ll have a full suite of internal controls for management of risk including insight into what is being processed as well as who is being paid in a timely manner.
+So your company will not only save time and money with AP automation.
+It gives you a full suite of internal controls for management of risk.
+Including insight into what is being processed as well as who is being paid in a timely manner.